IABTechLab/uid2docs/docs/sharing/sharing-best-practices.md

 ## Best Practices for Managing Raw UID2s

 Follow these guidelines:
-- For any UID2s that are in your platform, use and store them as raw UID2s, not as UID2 tokens.
+- For any UID2s that are in your platform, use and store them as raw UID2s, not as UID2 tokens. (**GWH_KT this was the question for Zaiwei**)
 - In your code, for future extensibility, we recommend allowing for a maximum UID2 token length of 100 characters.

 ## Best Practices for Managing UID2 Tokens